ludavid15/myblog/myapp/src/posts/communications.md

 3. An outer conductor (to block interference).
 4. An outer non-conductive sheath around the entire cable.

+# 2. Synchronous vs Asynchronous

+<v-divider></v-divider>

+When you are transmitting digital data, how does the reciever and transmitter agree on what constitutes a new byte?
+Well, one solution is to give both ends a clock set to the same frequency.
+Everytime a new "tic" occurs, the receiver looks at the status on the line (i.e. high or low) and records it.
+This is known as asynchonous communication, because the timing mechanism on the transmitter and receiver ends do not communicate with one another.

+In the case of synchronous communication, we have the transmitter send a separate clock signal (e.g. a pulse) to the receiver.
+This pulse usually slightly leads the actual data so the receiver can "perk up its ears" after it receives the pulse.
+This adds a second interface, but it can be used when speed and high data rate is important.

+Returning to asynchronous for a moment, one failure mode that may arise is for the two communication points to fall out of sync.
+To mitigate this, we often add start/end of message bit patterns that the receiver can use to get back in phase with the transmitter (e.g. like in 1553B words).
+Unfortunately these sync patterns take up a portion of the total bandwidth.
+This means we have different *interface speeds* and *data transfer speeds*.

 # 3. Message Security/Integrity

 <v-divider></v-divider>